polyadic/funcky-lexer/README.md

     .WithPostProcess(lexemes => lexemes.Where(t => t.Token.GetType() != typeof(WhiteSpaceToken)))
 ```

+But you can also inject your own ILexemeWalker to do such tasks.

 ### Configure the complex szenarios

-In simple lexer scenerios you should be fine with the default implemenations but if you get
+In simple lexer scenerios you should be fine with the default implemenations but if you reach the limit of the lexer, there is a simple way to add new unlimited functionality:

-You can define your own definitions for `ILexerReader`, `ILinePositionCalculator`, `ILexemeWalker`, `ILexemeBuilder` in complex scenarios where you need more control over the lexin process.
+You can define your own implementations for `ILexerReader`, `ILinePositionCalculator`, `ILexemeWalker`, `ILexemeBuilder` in complex scenarios where you need more control over the lexing process.

 * `WithLexerReader(ILexerReader.Factory newLexerReader)`
 * `WithLinePositionCalculator(ILinePositionCalculator.Factory newLinePositionCalculator)`
 * `WithLexemeWalker(ILexemeWalker.Factory newLexemeWalker)`
 * `WithLexemeBuilder(ILexemeBuilder.Factory newLexemeBuilder)`

-And you can change implementation details explained more in the "Change the default implementations" chapter.
+This way you can change every implementation detail.
+If you want to know more you should go to the [Change the default implementations](#change-the-default-implementations) chapter.

 ### Build the LexerRuleBook

-You can only call the Build method if you already defined an epsilon token.
+You can only call the `Build()` method if you already defined an epsilon token.
-The Build function will return a LexerRuleBook which has all the information needed to transform your expressions to lexemes.
+The `Build()` method will return a `LexerRuleBook` which has all the information needed to transform your expressions to lexemes.

 ```cs
 // This is valid and defines an empty lexer which will throw on any input.